hrmacbeth/math2001/README.md

 This repository contains the Lean code for the lecture notes [The mechanics of proof](https://hrmacbeth.github.io/math2001), by [Heather Macbeth](https://faculty.fordham.edu/hmacbeth1), developed for the course Math 2001 at Fordham University.

 The Lean files corresponding to each chapter of the lecture notes are in the folder [`Math2001`](https://github.com/hrmacbeth/math2001/tree/main/Math2001).
-The folder [`Library`](https://github.com/hrmacbeth/math2001/tree/main/Library) contains supporting material, including automation custom-written for this course.

 You can run the code on the web using Gitpod, by clicking the link below.
 (You will be prompted to make an account, if you do not yet have one -- the free tier offers 50 hours of use per month.)
 This is the easiest way to get started if you have never used Lean before.